Disability Services Office

 In order to align with the RIT housing selection and assignment process, housing-related accommodation requests should be placed as early as possible.
-All housing requests for incoming students each fall semester should be made by May 15.
+All housing requests for current students each fall semester should be made by May 15.
 Accommodation requests made after this date may result in a "pending availability" status and may not be available before the semester begins.

 Note: Students requesting housing accommodations with the Disability Services Office must also submit a housing contract to RIT Housing Operations.

-Students who need dietary accommodations, which may include a specialized food plan, instructor awareness of serious allergies, and/or discussion with an RIT registered dietician, should register with the Disability Services Office and request accommodations.
-Students with allergies and other dietary needs may be connected to RIT’s registered dietician to develop a plan for safe eating on campus.
-More information on allergies and intolerances
+Students who need dietary accommodations, which may include instructor awareness of serious allergies and/or a specialized residential environment, should register with the Disability Services Office and request accommodations.
+Students with allergies and other dietary needs may be connected to RIT's registered dietician to develop a plan for safe eating on campus.

 Service animals are dogs who have been trained to do work or perform tasks for a person with a disability and are permitted to accompany students to classes and other RIT facilities.
 Assistance animals (e.g., emotional support animals) provide support to a student with a disability within their residence and are not permitted in class or other RIT facilities.
 Service and assistance animals must be under their owner’s care and control and their behavior must not be disruptive to its surroundings or other members of the RIT community.
 Any concerns about service or assistance animals should be reported to Public Safety, Student Conduct, or the Disability Services Office.
 Students requesting an emotional support animal must complete the Documentation Form for Assistance Animal with their provider.